vxmpycl1t/Drag-Race-Simulator/README.md

 # Working on
-Currently I'm working on team challenges
+Currently I'm working on team challenges (Probably finishing it next week (02/14/2022) )

 # To do list (not in order)